El Altar: Access and recreation

 El Altar is perhaps the most technically demanding climb in Ecuador.
 The route to the El Obispo summit is graded D+.
 December through February are the best months to attempt an ascent.
 Much more accessible is the hike to the lake within the caldera of the mountain.
 From Riobamba, one takes a bus for about an hour to Candelaria and then checks in at the ranger station to enter the Sangay park.
 About 4–7 hours of an extremely muddy trail (knee-high rubber boots are recommended) leaves one at the refuge belonging to Hacienda Releche, which can be rented.
 The refuge has many beds, and a kitchen.
-To hike to the lake is another 1.5h - 2 hours from the refuge across a valley and up a steep hill.
+The hike to the lake is another 1.5h - 2 hours from the refuge across a valley and up a steep hill.

 List of peaks

 The nine peaks of El Altar, starting with the highest summit on the south side and proceeding counterclockwise: